Solar power feed-in tariffs in South Australia

-When considering the benefits of solar in South Australia, remember that your potential earnings for electricity fed into the grid are calculated using the net metering system.
+When considering the benefits of solar in South Australia, remember that your potential earnings from electricity fed into the grid are calculated using the net metering system.
 Under this system only the electricity generated in excess of what you use is fed into the grid, and you receive a feed–in tariff per kWh for this electricity.
 Of course, any electricity you consume immediately from your own solar system fully offsets the cost of electricity you would have otherwise purchased.

-- If you have SA Power Networks approvals before 30 September 2013 (and can connect your solar system within 120 days from 1 October 2013) then you will receive 25.8 cents* per kWh for the first 45 kWh of electricity fed into the grid each day until 30 September 2016^ (comprised of the Scheme feed-in tariff of 16 cents* plus the retailer component of 9.8 cents*†); and 9.8 cents* per kWh thereafter for electricity fed into the grid each day (the amount of retailer component)†
+- If you have SA Power Networks approvals before 30 September 2013 (and can connect your solar system within 120 days from 1 October 2013) then you will receive 25.8 cents* per kWh for the first 45 kWh of electricity fed into the grid each day until 30 September 2016^ (comprised of the Scheme feed-in tariff of 16 cents* plus the retailer component of 9.8 cents*†); and 9.8 cents* per kWh thereafter for electricity fed into the grid each day (the amount of retailer component)†.

-- Customers with an existing solar installation may be eligible for different feed-in tariff amounts.
-Please visit the South Australia Government website or call AGL today on 131 245 (8am to 6pm, Monday to Friday) for further information
+- If you are a customer with an existing solar installation you may be eligible for different feed-in tariff amounts.
+Please visit the South Australia Government website or call AGL’s Solar experts today on 131 245 (9am to 5pm, Monday to Friday) for further information.

 Over time, the advantages of generating electricity through a Solar PV system can really work for you.